risk-first/website/Debugging-Bets.md

 ## Some Notes

 1. I started by writing down all the things I knew, and all of my hypotheses.
 Why?
 Surely, time was short!
 But I did this _because_ time was short.
 The reason was, by having all of the facts and hypotheses to hand I was setting up my [Internal Model](Glossary.md#internal-model) of the problem, with which I could reason about the new information as I came across it.
 2. I performed four tests, and ended up ruling out six different hypotheses.
-That feels like good value for money.
+That feels like good value-for-time.
 3. In each case, I am trading _time_ to change the risk profile of the problem.
 By reducing to zero the likelihood of some risks, I am increasing the likelihood of those left.
 So a good test would:
  - a.
 Bisect probability space 50/50.
 That way the information is maximised.
  - b.
 Require the least time-stake up-front in order to learn the information.